Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 ## ExpressRouteCircuitSku
 ### Properties
-* **family**: 'MeteredData' | 'UnlimitedData': The family of the SKU.
+* **family**: 'MeteredData' | 'UnlimitedData' | string: The family of the SKU.
 Possible values are: 'UnlimitedData' and 'MeteredData'.
 * **name**: string: The name of the SKU.
-* **tier**: 'Premium' | 'Standard': The tier of the SKU.
+* **tier**: 'Premium' | 'Standard' | string: The tier of the SKU.
 Possible values are 'Standard' and 'Premium'.

 ## ResourceTags
 ### Properties